-American International Group Inc. (AIG), Zijin Mining Co. and 15 other so-called cornerstone investors have agreed to purchase shares in the first national insurer under Communist rule, receiving a guaranteed amount of stock in exchange for the promise that they won’t sell PICC shares within six months, according to the Beijing-based company’s IPO prospectus.
+American International Group Inc. (AIG:US), Zijin Mining Co. and 15 other so-called cornerstone investors have agreed to purchase shares in the first national insurer under Communist rule, receiving a guaranteed amount of stock in exchange for the promise that they won’t sell PICC shares within six months, according to the Beijing-based company’s IPO prospectus.
 PICC plans to set a final price by tomorrow for the $3.6 billion offering and begin trading in Hong Kong on Dec.
 7.

 While the presence of investors such as AIG and China’s burgeoning insurance market may help ensure the deal succeeds, cornerstone support doesn't always lead to post-IPO gains.
 Among 21 Hong Kong deals worth at least $500 million in the past two years, those with the highest proportion of such investors underperformed other IPOs, data compiled by Bloomberg show.